AppCivico/sendgrid-fanout/README.md

 **Each one of your services should process bounces/spam-reports and alert their users by some other way other than e-mail** **(banner on web/app on logged users, SMS, WhatsApp, etc).**

-To select which application will receive, you can any ([but just one, see limitations](#Limitations)) SendGrid event field as a condition.
+To select which services will receive the event, you can use **one** SendGrid event field as a condition.
+[See limitations.](#Limitations)

-If you integrate with SendGrid SMTP, you can include `X-SMTPAPI` encoded with pure-ASCII JSON, using `unique_args` or `custom_args` to identify your application. [(Read SendGrid docs here)](https://docs.sendgrid.com/for-developers/sending-email/building-an-x-smtpapi-header).
+If you integrate with SendGrid SMTP, you can include `X-SMTPAPI` encoded with pure-ASCII JSON, using `unique_args` or `custom_args` to identify your application.
+[Read SendGrid docs here](https://docs.sendgrid.com/for-developers/sending-email/building-an-x-smtpapi-header).

 # Usage